francismarcus/apollo-recipes/README.md

 ___

 ### Why?
-By popular convention, mutation and query logic is colocated with our components.
+By popular convention, mutation and query logic is co-located with our components.
 With the increased amount of logic in our components due to more advanced usage of Mutations and Querys, our components quickly become bloated.
-Colocated logic causes unnecessary cognitive load for readers of the code and is harder to maintain.
+Co-located logic causes unnecessary cognitive load for readers of the code and is harder to maintain.

 ### How?